zschreib1/Informed-news-aggregator/README.md

 This is a pared-down version of *INFORMED*, a **news aggregator web app** that I built using **React.js**, **JavaScript**, **HTML**, **CSS**.
 The **web app** queries **The New York Times API** and **The Guardian API** and curates news articles according to the user's interests.

+- Click [here](https://www.zoeschreiber.be/portfolio/informed) for a full demo of the app.

 **FUNCTIONALITIES & PAGE INTERACTIVITY**

 ## These coding segments implement: